 The Philosophy Department requires that applicants submit a writing sample.
 A term paper or selection from an honors thesis or master's thesis is appropriate.
 Applicants should avoid submitting short papers (four to six pages) involving responses to preassigned topics.

 The statement of purpose should provide a picture of you as a philosopher.
 It should say something about the philosophical questions and issues that attract your attention, and something about the philosophical schools, historical figures, or periods that interest you.
 While you should be as specific as you can, it is OK to have varied interests.
 We also understand that interests develop, and sometimes change completely.

 Generous support is also available for student travel.
 Graduate students who present papers at professional conferences may be supported by funds made available through the Graduate School.
 There are also funds available for the summer study of languages, with opportunities to travel abroad for advanced language study.
-Finally, the Philosophy Department offers the Beck Fellowship to support research that requires travel.
-Recent recipients have been able to do archival research, or to study with specialists in other universities.

 All students who are accepted into the program receive five years of funding and are eligible for travel support.
 There is no separate application for financial aid.

 The Department is committed to welcoming and supporting a diverse and inclusive community of scholars.
 For two decades or more, we also have actively pursued and maintained gender equity in our graduate program.
 We encourage students from all backgrounds and walks of life to apply, particularly students from backgrounds underrepresented in the academy and philosophy in particular.
 Additional financial support may be available for students from underrepresented groups.